Nick

 contacting them at Office@englishchess .org.uk

-LibDem councillor Adele Brunton asks me to plug the thriving
+- LibDem councillor Adele Brunton asks me to

 Oxfam bookshop in Beeston.
 I'm glad to – it's got a large